greatcoltini/stonehearth_expanded/README.md

   * Cows can be farmed for raw steak, which can be cooked and eaten.
 - Adds Mages
   * Mages have 3 projectile types they choose for varying combat situations
+- Adds Taxidermist
+  * Promoted from the Carpenter with a Taxidermist's Carver (crafted by the Carpenter)
+  * Creates statues and impaled heads from resources and monster parts!

 ##2: How do I install?